snakewizardd/dda_scaffold/docs/research/discoveries.md

 These six formulations demonstrate that **psychological dynamics can emerge from mathematical constraints**.
 By implementing the correct structure (Attractors, Rigidity, Force Fields), we create agents with persistent behavioral patterns that respond to surprise in psychologically plausible ways.

-**Validated across 32 simulations with 10,000+ interaction turns, these formulations represent a novel synthesis for modeling psychological agency in artificial agents.**
+**Tested across 32 simulations with 10,000+ interaction turns, these formulations represent an original synthesis for modeling cognitive dynamics in artificial agents.**